Must Read Articles:

 Quetiapine is an antipsychotic medicine that is used to treat schizophrenia in adults and children who are at least 13 years old...learn more »

-Mirtazapine is an antidepressant that is used to treat major depressive disorder...learn more »
+Mirtazapine is an antidepressant that is used to treat major depressive disorder in adults...learn more »

 Lamotrigine is an anti-epileptic medication, also called an anticonvulsant...learn more »

-Nefazodone is an antidepressant.
-It is used to treat depression, including major depressive disorder...learn more »
+Nefazodone is an antidepressant that is used to treat depression, including major depressive disorder...learn more »

 Fluvoxamine is a selective serotonin reuptake inhibitor (SSRI) antidepressant.
 Fluvoxamine affects chemicals in the brain that may be unbalanced in people wi...learn more »

-Venlafaxine is a selective serotonin and norepinephrine reuptake inhibitor (SNRIs) antidepressant.
-Venlafaxine affects chemicals in the brain that may be un...learn more »
+Venlafaxine is a selective serotonin and norepinephrine reuptake inhibitor (SNRI) antidepressant...learn more »

 Risperidone is a antipsychotic medicine that works by changing the effects of chemicals in the brain...learn more »